wosc/schlund-ddns/README.rst

 (See ``schlund-ddns --help`` for more configuration parameters, e.g. the ``context`` that you were told to use when applying for the XML-Gateway.)

+Instead of passing the parameters on the commandline, you can instead call ``schlund-ddns --config myconfig.ini`` (see below for the file format).

 Alternatively, set up the provided cgi script ``schlund-ddns-cgi`` to provide HTTP access.
 You'll need to provide username and password using a configuration